tomdemay/glcloud/Readme.md

     - MySQL is configured to allow traffic from anywhere.
 In production this can be improved to allow traffic only from the owncloud http server.
     - mysql_native_password is defined as the default_authentication_plugin
 - `bootstrap/owncloud-server.sh` script is used to bootstrap the EC2 instance to install and configure appache, PHP 7.1, and owncloud.
+    - script used by `PGPCCMAR23_Thomas_DeMay_Week4-Option3.py`
     - Apache is installed
     - MySQL Client is installed to test connectivity to the MySQL server
     - PHP7.1 is installed
     - ownCloud is downloaded and installed
     - index.php is defined as a apache default home page
     - `/var/www/owncloud` as apache's document root

-When starting the web application for the first time, the user must create an admin user name and password and specify the database connections.
+    - When starting the web application for the first time, the user must create an admin user name and password and specify the database connections.
 In production this can be improved to be scripted in bootstrap script.
+- `bootstrap/mattermost-centos.sh`
+    - script used by `PGPCCMAR23_Thomas_DeMay_Week4-Option2.py`
+    - installs mattermost server on an EC2 instance
+    - Is a format specifier. `{0}` is used in the script to take the IP address of a mysql server
+- `bootstrap/mysql-server-centos.sh`
+    - script used by `PGPCCMAR23_Thomas_DeMay_Week4-Option2.py`
+    - installs MySQL on another EC2 instance
+    - `root` password is set to `Password42!`
+    - The IP address of this script is substituted for the `{0}` format specifier in the `bootstrap/mattermost-centos.sh` script
+- `bootstrap/appache-ubuntu.sh`
+    - Can be used by `create_newtwork.py` script to setup an EC2 instance with apache installed
+- `bootstrap/mysql-server-ubuntu.sh`
+    - Can be used by `create_network.py` script to setup an EC2 instancfe with MySQL Server installed
+    - root user's password is set to `password`
+    - anonymous users are deleted
+    - test database is dropped
+    - MySQL is configured to allow traffic from anywhere.
+In production this can be improved to allow traffic only from the owncloud http server.
+    - mysql_native_password is defined as the default_authentication_plugin
+- `bootstrap/docker-ubuntu.sh`
+    - Can be used by `create_network.py` script to setup an EC2 instance
+    - Installs docker
+    - Installs AWS CLI
+    - Configures AWS CLI with `aws_access_key_id` and `aws_secret_access_key` passed as command line arguments to `create_network.py`
+    - Sets up a `Dockerfile` that will create a docker image, install tomcat and pull the `HelloWorld.war` file and install it.
+    - Pushes the new `HelloWorld` docker image to AWS ECR repository `helloworld` if it exists
+- `bootstrap/docker-pull-ubuntu.sh`
+    - Can be used by `create_network.py` script to setup an EC2 instance
+    - Installs docker
+    - Installs AWS CLI
+    - Configures AWS CLI with `aws_access_key_id` and `aws_secret_access_key` passed as command line arguments to `create_network.py`
+    - Pulls the  `helloworld:latest` docker image from `helloworld` AWS ECR repository

 ---